 being commercially produced.

-just recently gaining popularity in countries such as Australia.
+Ecigs have been gaining popularity in countries such as Australia over

 So just how good are they as an alternative to tobacco - i.e. how

 many people who make the switch to vaping don't go back to smoking